kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/practice.md

 </aside>

-## 1. Finding the average of a list
+## 1. Finding the Average of a List

 > [Insert GitHub Classroom link to practice here.](https://github.com/kiboschool/list-avg)